kevinlekiller/Newznab-Blacklist/README.md

 Blacklist for Newznab.

-All blacklists are disabled by default, enable them in admin - view black list, click the edit button to the right of the blacklist.
+All blacklists are disabled by default, enable them in admin - view black list, click the edit button to the right of the blacklist, click enable and save.
-Sort them by clicking on ID 2 times.

 (Change root in user=root for your own mysql user in the following commands)

-Backup your your blacklist: from a command line: mysqldump -l --user=root -p newznab binaryblacklist > binaryblacklist.sql
+Backup your blacklist: from a command line: mysqldump -l --user=root -p newznab binaryblacklist > binaryblacklist.sql

 To import the blacklist, from a command where the blacklist is, type: mysql --user=root -p newznab < binaryblacklist.sql to import.

-You can also use phpmyadmin to import it.
+You can also use phpmyadmin to backup/import.

 ---------------------------------------------------------------------------------------------------------------------

-Thanks to nivong for cleaning up the blacklist!
+Thanks to nivong for additions.

 ---------------------------------------------------------------------------------------------------------------------